Unidocs1/sphinx_repo_manager/source/getting_started/install/aws_helm.rst

 Configuring DNS
 ===============

-Once AcceleratXR cluster is created you must configure your DNS server to point to the ingress domain(s) set.
+Once Xsolla Backend cluster is created you must configure your DNS server to point to the ingress domain(s) set.

 When nginx is setup it creates a Load Balancer resource.
-This LoadBalancer is what traffic will come in to the cluster to and will be routed to the AcceleratXR ingress.
+This LoadBalancer is what traffic will come in to the cluster to and will be routed to the Xsolla Backend ingress.
 Therefore, the external IP address of the load balancer is required.
 You can discover this IP address with the following command.

 .. code-block:: bash